Four Soviets Walk the Dog-Improved Bounds for Computing the Fr\'echet Distance: Computing the Distance

-The optimization version of the \frechet{} problem, that is, computing the \frechet{} distance, can be done in $O(n^2 \log n)$ time using parametric search with the decision version as a subroutine~\cite{AltGo95}.
+The optimization version of the \frechet problem, i.e., computing the \frechet distance, can be done in $O(n^2 \log n)$ time using parametric search with the decision version as a subroutine~\cite{AltGo95}.
 We showed that the decision problem can be solved in $o(n^2)$ time.
-This however does not directly yield a faster algorithm for the optimization problem: if the running time of the decision problem is $T(n)$ steps, parametric search results in an $O((T(n)+n^2) \log n)$ time algorithm~\cite{AltGo95}.
-There is an alternative randomized algorithm by Raichel and Har-Peled~\cite{HarPeledRa11}, which however also runs in $O((T(n)+n^2) \log n)$ time.
-We adapt this algorithm to speed up the optimization problem.
+However, this does not directly yield a faster algorithm for the optimization problem: if the running time of the decision problem is $T(n)$, parametric search gives an $O((T(n)+n^2) \log n)$ time algorithm~\cite{AltGo95}.
+There is an alternative randomized algorithm by Raichel and Har-Peled~\cite{HarPeledRa14}.
+Their algorithm also needs $O((T(n)+n^2) \log n)$ time, but below we adapt it to obtain the following lemma.

+\begin{lemma} The \frechet distance of two polygonal curves with $n$ vertices each can be computed by a randomized algorithm in $O(n^2 2^{\alpha(n)} + T(n) \log n)$ expected time, where $T(n)$ is the time for the decision problem. \end{lemma}

-Before we do so, we recall that possible values of the \frechet{} distance are limited to a certain set of \emph{critical values}~\cite{AltGo95}: \begin{enumerate} \item The distance between a vertex of the one curve and a vertex of the other curve ({\bf vertex-vertex}), \item The distance between a vertex of the one curve and an edge of the other curve ({\bf vertex-edge}), \item For two vertices of one curve and an edge of the other curve, the distance between one of the vertices and the intersection of $e$ with the bisector of the two vertices (if this intersection exists) ({\bf vertex-vertex-edge}). \end{enumerate}
+Before we prove the lemma, we recall that possible values of the \frechet distance are limited to a certain set of \emph{critical values}~\cite{AltGo95}: \begin{enumerate} \item the distance between a vertex of one curve and a vertex of the other curve (\textbf{vertex-vertex}); \item the distance between a vertex of one curve and an edge of the other curve (\textbf{vertex-edge}); and \item for two vertices of one curve and an edge of the other curve, the distance between one of the vertices and the intersection of $e$ with the bisector of the two vertices (if this intersection exists) (\textbf{vertex-vertex-edge}). \end{enumerate}